georgesamirmansour/custom_progress_button/README.md

-# ProgressButton v2.0.0
+# CustomProgressButton

-`ProgressButton` is a customizable button widget for Flutter that allows displaying different states based on the `ButtonState` enum.
+`CustomProgressButton` is a customizable button widget for Flutter that allows displaying different states based on the `ButtonState` enum.
 It supports a loading state with an optional progress indicator.
 The appearance and behavior of the button can be customized using various properties.

 ## Installation